-Local construction costs are estimates of the development budget expenditures within the three-county RSA of Santa Clara, San Benito, and Merced Counties.
+Local construction costs are estimates of the development budget expenditures within the threecounty RSA of San Francisco, San Mateo, and Santa Clara Counties.
 For a project of the scale and specialized requirements of the HSR, a substantial amount of manufacturing and fabrication of the system's construction components would likely occur outside of the RSA.
 The amount of project-related manufacturing and fabrication that occurs within the RSA, and the amount of money spent within the RSA to hire construction workers, is calculated as portions of the local construction costs.
-For the project, the overall local percentage capture ratio has been estimated at 41 percent of total construction costs.3 The estimated local construction costs thus range from \$5.21 billion to \$7.42 billion (2018\$), depending on the project alternative.
-The great majority of those costs are for the guideway construction, with the small remainder for the construction of the station and maintenance facilities.
+For these reasons, the overall local percentage capture ratio for the project has been estimated at 35 percent of total construction costs.3 The estimated local construction costs thus range from \$868 million to \$1.97 billion, depending on the project alternative.
+The majority of those construction costs are for modification of track and track structures and for the construction of the stations and the LMF, while much of the remainder is for site work (e.g., modification of existing conditions).

-Construction of the project's guideway, stations, and maintenance facilities is planned for the years 2022 through 2028, with 2024 identified as the peak year of construction activity.
-As shown in Table 4, this construction schedule has been used to spread the estimated local construction costs for the project alternatives based on general anticipated expenditures associated with construction activities.
+Construction of the project's guideway, stations, and LMF is planned for the years 2021 through 2025, with 2024 identified as the peak year of construction activity.
+As shown in Table 4, this construction schedule and anticipated construction activities has been used to spread the estimated local construction costs for the project alternatives.